fardinanam/A-C-Compiler/README.md

-        POP BX          ;this will pop a+2*c from the stack POP AX          ;this will pop the (useless) value of d from the stack MOV d, BX       ;this will store the value of a+2*c in d PUSH BX         ;this will push the value of d to the stack
+        POP BX          ;this will pop a+2*c from the stack POP AX          ;this will pop the (useless) value of d from the stack MOV d, BX       ;this will store the value of a+2*c in d PUSH d         ;this will push the value of d to the stack
 ```
 - The stack will look like this now: